dynamic-and-active-systems-lab/uavrt_supervisor/task_list.md

 Actual time to implement:

-Note: This is contingent on we decide to connect to remote systems.
+Note: This is contingent on how we decide to connect to remote systems.

 #### 4. Full demo of supervisor node (specify number of processes and tags)